 The differences in the weather and average temperatures show that San Diego is a pleasant place to live when compared to other areas.

 Using all the information found above, you can now make a much more informed choice about moving to San Diego.
 Will the neighborhood you choose and the state itself offer you everything you need?
 Will you have to compromise?
 San Diego is a vibrant state with so much to offer everyone.
-Now is a great time to move to this part of the world while house prices and rental is still fairly cheap.
+Now is a great time to move to this part of the world while house prices and rentals are still fairly cheap.